kolenaIO/kolena/docs/metrics/geometry-matching.md

 	before $\text{B}$, inference $\text{b}$ is matched with $\text{A}$, and $\text{a}$ can be matched with $\text{B}$.
     However, if $\text{B}$ comes before $\text{A}$, inference $\text{b}$ is matched with $\text{B}$ instead, leaving inference $\text{a}$ with no match.

+As discussed earlier, the standard matching algorithm compares model inferences with annotated ground truths in two fundamental aspects: localization and classification.
+The comparison generates results, which entail matched pairs, unmatched ground truths, and unmatched inferences; however, these results do not reveal why certain matches were unsuccessful.
+A myriad of reasons can lead to a failed match, such as poor localization due to insufficient overlap (IoU), or good localization but poor classification.
+Surfacing these types of errors is profoundly useful during model debugging.
+For instance, **confused matches** where localization succeeded (i.e. IoU above the IoU threshold) but classification failed (i.e. mismatching label values) can be identified by matching unmatched inferences with unmatched ground truths once more after the initial matching.
+Confusion matches are useful for creating a [confusion matrix](./confusion-matrix.md) to focus on detection model's classification performance.